alex-carrara/PyCoarseGraining/README.md

 # Examples
- - Example 1 : Computation of the local particle volume fraction.
+ - Example 1 : Computation of the average particle volume fraction.
  - Example 2 : Computation of the velocity mean field of the particles and granular temperature.
 Outputs are exported as vtk cell data.
  - Example 3 : Computation of the contact stress tensor.